The following sections explain why Lee Point (Binybara) is a special part of Darwin.

 Fig 2.
 A woodland habitat recovering from cyclone damage with few large diameter trees.

 Today there are limited intact woodland areas with large woodland trees.
-Tree hollows are important and occur in large woodland trees (older the better), typically in trees older than 100 years.
-They are essential for some native wildlife.
+Tree hollows are essential for many wildlife species and occur in large woodland trees typically older than 100 years.

 The below maps show expected changes from 2022 to 2040 (Fig 3).
 It assumes land clearing in all areas 14m above mean sea level (blue line) not in reserves and buffers.